crossplane/crossplane/docs/stacks-guide-azure.md

 kubectl apply -f environment.yaml
 ```

-The steps that we have taken so far have been related to things that can be
+The steps that we have taken so far have been related to things that can
-shared by all resources in all namespaces of that Crossplane cluster.
-Now, we
+be shared by all resources in all namespaces of the Crossplane control
-will keep going with an app namespace which we will populate with resources that
+cluster.
+Now, we will use a namespace specific to our application, and
-will help Crossplane know with what configuration it should satisfy the claims.
+we'll populate it with resources that will help Crossplane know what
+configuration to use to satisfy our application's resource claims.
-You can use any namespace for your app's resources but for this tutorial we'll
+You can use any namespace for your app's resources, but for this
-use the `app-project1-dev` namespace we created.
+tutorial we'll use the `app-project1-dev` namespace we created.

 Now we need to tell Crossplane which resource classes should be used to satisfy
 our claims in that app namespace.
 We will create portable classes that have have
 reference to non-portable ones that we created earlier.
 In our claims, we can
-refer to those portable classes directly or label one as the default portable
+refer to those portable classes directly, or label one as the default portable
 class to be used in claims that do not have class reference.

-For example, MySQLInstanceClass is a portable class that can refer to Azure's
+For example, `MySQLInstanceClass` is a portable class that can refer to Azure's
-SQLServerClass, which is a cloud-specific class.
+`SQLServerClass`, which is a cloud-specific class.

 ```
 cat > namespace.yaml <<EOF